rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 <iframe frameborder="0" style="width:100%;height:200px;" src="https://app.diagrams.net/?lightbox=1&highlight=0000ff&nav=1&title=PrePostExecute#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D13g6p1HSJ_EPnPZU7FR49HOlWYZDNAAtS%26export%3Ddownload"></iframe>

 In order to keep the virtual reality experience responsive and at high framerates, all the geometry and libigl calls are on a worker thread.
 Each mesh has its own thread.
 As the Unity API is not thread safe, it can only be accessed from the main thread.
-API calls must be made in PreExecute and their results copied to the thread via the `MeshInputState`.
+API calls must be made in PreExecute and their results copied to the thread via the :cs:struct:`MeshInputState`.
 Because of this we have the cycle shown above.

-- `PreExecute` - this is where any preparation is done that needs to be on the main thread.
-The shared `InputState` is copied.
-The `MeshInputState Input` is copied to the thread version `ExecuteInput`
+- :cs:func:`PreExecute` - this is where any preparation is done that needs to be on the main thread.
+The shared :cs:struct:`InputState` is copied.
+The :cs:struct:`MeshInputState` :cs:var:`Input` is copied to the thread version :cs:var:`_executeInput`.
-- `Execute` - depending on the `LibiglBehaviour.ExecuteInput` when starting the thread we call different code, e.g. if `MeshInputState.DoSelect` is true we modify the selection
+- :cs:func:`Execute` - depending on the :cs:var:`_executeInput` when starting the thread we call different code, e.g. if :cs:var:`MeshInputState.DoSelectL` is true we modify the selection.
-- `PostExecute` - this is where changes are applied to the Unity mesh.
+- :cs:func:`PostExecute` - this is where changes are applied to the Unity mesh.
-- `Update` - this is the *separate* Unity callback called every frame, in this we update the `LibiglBehaviour.Input` state.
+- `Update` - this is the *separate* Unity callback called every frame, in this we update the :cs:var:`LibiglBehaviour.Input` state.

 ## Data Storage